Cognigy/Documentation/docs/en/docs/ai/billing.md

 ## Additional billing

-You can be charged if you have enabled the [Transformer](../ai/endpoints/transformers/transformers.md) setting and Cognigy.AI returns a `falsy` value (for example, `null`, `undefined`, or `false`) from an Input, Inject, or Notify Transformer.
-In that case, Cognigy.AI will stop the execution at this point and count it as one input of a conversation.

-Example: 50 user inputs + 1 Transformer `falsy` operation -> 51 inputs.

-Billing: it will be charged as 2 conversations.
+If you are using the following Endpoint [Transformers](../ai/endpoints/transformers/transformers.md):

+- Input Transformer
+- Inject Transformer
+- Notify Transformer

+and you return a `falsy` value from them (for example `null`, `undefined` or `false`), the message processing will be terminated in Cognigy system, and no Flow will be executed.
+In this case, Cognigy will charge 1 conversation per 50 Transformer executions.

+Example: You built an Endpoint which only uses the Input Transformer to implement a custom Handover Provider and you are always returning a `falsy` value of `null` from it.
+50 Input Transformers will be executed for user inputs -> 1 conversation will be charged.